 In-kind gifts are welcome!

-Your not-for-profit organization likely welcomes most donations, whatever form they might take.
+Your nonprofit organization likely welcomes most donations, whatever form they might take.
 Just remember that from an accounting standpoint, gifts in kind and donations of services and facilities should be carefully evaluated for proper recognition.
 In addition, as with cash donations, the IRS requires contemporaneous acknowledgement of all donations (including in-kind contributions) valued at $250 or more.
 If you’re unsure about whether you need to record and value a gift, or how to value a gift, please give us a call.